 A quick fast forward to now and I’ve travelled the best part of the far east and southern Asia, meandered my way through parts of southern and eastern Africa, and have driven the big open roads of America.
 I’ve dipped my toe in the Middle East, the Indian Ocean, and Europe.
-I’ve done this in installments of week long holidays, two week long holidays, or month long trips (When does it go from being a holiday to being a ‘trip’ I wonder??).
+I’ve done this in installments of week long holidays, two week long holidays, or longer trips (When does it go from being a holiday to being a ‘trip’ I wonder??).

 An Unsettled Mind

 Not only have I travelled over the years, I’ve also lived my life back home in England.
 All the normal things I’m guessing you would expect; I’ve studied and have tried to find my place in the working world.
 I’ve had my heart broken and I’ve broken hearts.
-I’ve watched my family grow and am now the proudest aunt to the most awesome nephew in the world.
+I’ve watched my family grow and am now the proudest aunt to my kickass nephew.
 I’ve been happy and I’ve been sad.
 I’ve succeeded and I’ve failed.
 On paper I had all the things that suggests a person should be happy.
 I had great friends, I had a nice flat that I rented and a decent car to drive.
 I wasn’t rich by any stretch of the imagination but I had enough money to afford all that I had and for holidaying to far flung places.
 So why wasn’t I happy?
 As much as I tried to shrug it off and adapt into this life I was living, I just couldn’t shake this feeling.
 I couldn’t settle.
 I felt guilty for it.
 So many people in the world with less than me, yet here I was saying that I wasn’t happy, that what I had wasn’t enough for me (as it turns out it’s not that it wasn’t enough, its just that it wasn’t right).
 I ached for something more, a life outside of this monotony, outside of material accomplishments.
 I mean I’m not one of these people who doesn’t enjoy a luxury here or there…I absolutely do.
 But for it to be my everything… No, it felt lacking.
 I had lost my spark, my passions, my direction.

 So after years of feeling this way I decided that I just couldn’t do it anymore.
 I decided to do something about it.
 To take a chance on my instincts which were calling me out into the world.
 “Maybe my opportunities are hiding somewhere in the world” I wondered.
 And so on the 5th April 2016, I left.
-I left the job I had working as a travel agent.
+I left the job I had working as a travel specialist.
 It was a good job with chances of promotion into different areas of travel.
 I left my family, my friends.
 I left financial security.
 I left everything that made me feel safe and secure.
 I headed for the mountains and that big open road.